 As per the Procedure to Develop and Maintain the Label Generation Rules for the DNS Root Zone in Respect of IDNA Labels (referred to simply as [Procedure] in the following), only code points included in the latest version of the Maximal Starting Repertoire (currently version 4 and referred to simply as [MSR] in the following) were considered.

 The set of code points in the Latin script, as specified by [MSR], contains 346 selected code points, i.e. 326 letters and 20 Combining Diacritical Marks.
 Code points are from the following Unicode ranges as listed in table 1 below.
-MSR excludes the Unicode ranges listed in table 2 below.
+[MSR] excludes the Unicode ranges listed in table 2 below.